carlmartus/signalbroker-server/README.md

 ## Accessing the server

+Signalbroker is headless but can be accessed using the grpc-web [frontend](https://github.com/volvo-cars/signalbroker-web-client)

 To get aquainted to the system the easiest way to get going is by checking out the simple [telnet guide](apps/app_telnet/README.md)

 However, the preferred way of accessing the system is by using grpc.
 Follow this [link](apps/app_telnet/README.md)